MONDAY, DECEMBER 1

 Your content goes here.
 Edit or remove this text inline or in the module Content settings.
 You can also style every aspect of this content in the module Design settings and even apply custom CSS to this text in the module Advanced settings.

-Future-Proofing Inclusive AI
+Future-Proofing Inclusive AI (Magnificent 3)

 Inclusive AI can be a force for shared prosperity—helping small businesses compete globally, expanding healthcare access to underserved regions, and personalizing education for students of all backgrounds.
 Artificial Intelligence is no longer experimental—it’s shaping decisions in hiring, lending, healthcare, customer service, and supply chain management.